raspberrypi/utils/pinctrl/README.md

 pinctrl is a more powerful replacement for raspi-gpio, a tool for displaying and modifying the GPIO and pin muxing state of a system.
-It accesses the hardware directly, bypassing the kernel drivers, and as such requires root privilege (run with "sudo").
+It accesses the hardware directly, bypassing the kernel drivers, and as such requires the necessary privilege.
+By default, root access is required (i.e. run with "sudo"), but with a suitable udev rule to change the ownership of /dev/gpiomem* (as found in RPiOS) this can be relaxed to group membership, e.g. group "gpio".

 The improvements over raspi-gpio include: